robertfmurdock/robertfmurdock.github.io/ValuableProducts.md

 ---
 layout: page
-title: Valuable Product Goals
+title: Goals for Building Valuable Products
 tags: pairing development programming agile discipline
 ---

-# Goals for Building Valuable Products

 Here are a series of goals, regarding the "Valuable Products" dimension.
 In any work context, I intend to try to progress this dimension in as many of these ways as possible.